scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

 Import statements are also used to import `given` instances into scope.
 Those are discussed at the end of this chapter.

-Two notes before moving on:
+A note before moving on:

-- Import clauses are not required for accessing members of the same package.
+> Import clauses are not required for accessing members of the same package.
-- When the `_` character is used in Scala import statements, it’s similar to the `*` character in Java.
-  One reason for this difference is that in Scala, the `*` character can be used for method names.

 ### Importing one or more members